componentjs/guide/component/getting-started.md

 ## Config github access

-Component using github API to access github repos, one simple way of configure your account is by adding global environment to your profile (eg: `.bashrc` or `.zshrc`) like this:
+Component 1.0.0 is using github API to access github repos, one simple way of configure your account is by adding global environment to your profile (eg: `.bashrc` or `.zshrc`) like this:

 ```bash
 export GITHUB_USERNAME="<username>"